What We Believe

 We believe that government works best when public policy is crafted for the benefit of all Kentuckians, not just the privileged few.

 We believe the state economy is stronger when there is abundant opportunity for good-paying work, and when no Kentuckian lacks access to quality health care.
-We believe that no Kentuckian should ever have to choose between putting food on the table and being able to see a doctor or take their medicine.
+We believe that no Kentuckian should ever have to choose between putting food on the table or seeing a doctor or having enough money for medicine.

-Progress is about investing people, not playing politics.
+Progress is about investing in people, not playing politics.

 Furthermore, when Kentucky businesses are empowered with access to a well-trained workforce, opportunities for innovation, and incentives to create high-paying jobs with good benefits, we become competitive on a national and global scale.

 We are the party of hope and opportunity, and we believe that everyone deserves a chance to achieve the American dream.

 The Kentucky Democratic Party has fought alongside grassroots organizations across the state for health care for all.
 We’ve stood in the rain alongside educators, retirees and state workers against cuts to public education and legislation that imperils the financial stability for retirees and our ability to recruit, train, and retain a quality workforce.

 We’ve demonstrated in the Capitol’s marbled halls alongside working-class Kentuckians threatened by legislation that cuts their wages and limits their right to unionize.